guardian/dotcom-rendering/docs/architecture/002-componentisation.md

 ## Decision

-The componentisation approach ensures that only CSS that is used on a page is generated and included in the resultant HTML.
-This large reduction in CSS ensures:
+We will build our rendering layer using components, ensuring that only CSS that is used on a page is generated and included in the resultant HTML.

-- critical resources reach the browser faster
-- can be parsed quicker
-- render tree constructed earlier
-- content displayed much sooner
+We will colocate markup, styles and logic in the same file.

+We will annotate our logic with types.

+## Consequences

-With componentisation, all CSS is scoped to a particular component.
-Nothing leaks out into the wider application.
+All CSS is scoped to a particular component.
+Nothing should leak out into the wider application.

-A componentisation approach allows us to colocate markup, styles and logic in the same file.
-It becomes easier for developers to find the code they are looking for.

-It’s easier to see how a component works because everything needed to understand the component, from a presentational point of view, is all in one place.

-Because components are self-contained, developers can be clearer about the consequences of changing some code.
-Nothing leaks out into the wider application.
+It should be easy for developers to find the code they are looking for.
+Everything needed to understand the component will be all in one place.
+Developers will be clearer about the consequences of changing some code.

-If we annotate our logic with types, it’s easy to understand components from a data presentation perspective too.
+ Types should to make it easy to understand components from a data presentation perspective.

 ## Status